denten-books/plain-text/6-labor.md

 Contrary to the report's findings, numbers about textuality at large tell a different and an entirely more optimistic story.

-On an average day in 2008, at home, an average American read around 100,500 words a day.
-At 250 words per page, that is around 402 printed pages.
-Between the years of 1980 and 2008, the consumption of information in bytes---a measure that would obviously privilege storage-heavy content like sound and video---grew at a modest 5.4 percent per year.
-Reading, in decline until the advent of the internet, has tripled in the same period.
-Reading in print accounted for 26 percent of verbal information consumed in 1960.
-That number fell to 9 percent in 2008, but the consumption of words digitally increased to 27 percent of total consumption, which means that reading has increased its share of the overall household attention span [@bohn_how_2009;
-@hilbert_worlds_2011; @hilbert_info_2012].
-The first decade of the twenty-first century saw a 20 percent increase in library visitation [@u.s._institute_of_museum_and_library_services_public_2010].
-According to UNESCO data, literacy rates continue to rise globally, as the world calibrates imbalances of access along the lines of gender and geography [@huebler_adult_2013].
-By a conservative estimate, the number of scientific publications grows at about 4.7 percent per year, which means that the amount of published research roughly doubles every 15 years or so (and the numbers are much, much higher in some fields) [@archambault_welcome_2005;
-@crespi_empirical_2008; @larsen_rate_2010].
-The number of books published in the United States almost tripled from 2005 to 2009 [@bowker_u.s._2009].
-All measures point to a drastic expansion of the textual field.
-Something does not add up.
-As a society we are reading, writing, and publishing more each year.
-With these figures in mind, I ask: What is at risk, literature, or merely one of its many definitions?
-Does the diffusion of the textual field somehow cheapen the literary enterprise of art for art's sake, or protect it?
-What is the source of modern metaphysical anxiety about the status of literary text?

 In the 1990s, the ire of the metaphysically disaffected coursed against visual culture and television [@stephens_rise_1998; @merrin_television_1999].
 A decade